Meet the People Behind the Montrose LandxSea Film Fest

 Rachel Caplan, Co-Founder & Festival Director

-Contact Rachel about partnership opportunities, film programmes, or general festival queries.
+Contact Rachel about partnerships, film programmes, and festival activity.

 Anthony Baxter